 Who is Diane Zook?

-She’s an unelected Board of Education member from Melbourne (Izard County), who has been the Board’s biggest proponent of charters schools and its biggest critic of the LRSD.
+She’s the unelected chairwoman of the Board of Education from Melbourne (Izard County), who has been the Board’s biggest proponent of charters schools and its biggest critic of the LRSD.
 She’s married to Randy Zook, the head of the Arkansas Chamber of Commerce, which lobbied against the minimum wage increase that voters recently approved.
 Her nephew, Gary Newton, is paid $237,000 a year to lobby for charter schools through his Arkansas Learns group.

 What are charter schools?